"I just told you that rule five minutes ago" — if you've used Claude Code for any serious development work, you've had this thought.

 Even with Auto Memory, write "what to do next" in session-handoff.md manually.
 Auto Memory records what Claude judges as important, which may not include your specific work plan.

-For example, assigning "frontend refactoring" and "API test additions" to separate agents gives each one the full 200,000-token budget.
+For example, assigning "frontend refactoring" and "API test additions" to separate agents gives each one independent context instead of competing for space in a single session.

 Wrapping Up